nerves-livebook/nerves_livebook/README.md

 ```

 You can still change the WiFi credentials at runtime using
-`VintageNetWiFi.quick_configure/2`, but this helps you don't have an easy way of
+`VintageNetWiFi.quick_configure/2`, but this helps if you don't have an easy way of
 accessing the device to configure WiFi.

 Now you have Nerves Livebook ready to run on your device.
 Skip ahead to the next